City problem · Geneva

 Frequently asked.

 Four things: a named US-equivalent regulatory framework if one applies, a named MOU or recognition relationship with a US regulator where one exists, a clear audit-and-supervision regime described in US-comparable language, and a stated US point of contact for vendor-risk follow-up.
-The Swiss page that lists FINMA standing without those four elements reads as foreign-regulated default and goes to escalation.
+The Swiss page that lists FINMA standing without those four elements lands as foreign-regulated default and goes to escalation.

 What this work does not include.